Code-Institute-Submissions/Kristina30-british-culture-quiz-app_OctResub/README.md

 * Press Enter to have the local clone created.

 ## Acknowledgements
-I received great advice and feedback from my mentor Medale Oluwafemi.
+I received great advice and feedback from my mentor and the currage that I am able to overcome the issues faced while creating the project.
+* Medale Oluwafemi
 I have also watched some walk through tutorials to helps me understand the logic of what types of functions would need to be used to make make quiz app functional.
 * Brian Design
 * Dev Ed